janul/chapter10-review/chapter10.md

 * **Entity** - Subclass of schema.org/Thing.
 A technical service of a participant.
 The `operates` property indicates the resource.
 The `operatedBy` and
 `federatedBy` properties specify the organization and federation links.
-The `supports` property can be used to describe schema requirements.
-The `category` property can be used by the federation to group Entities to faciliate trust management (e.g. R&S websites).
+The `supports` property can be used to describe schema requirements, or to publish trustmarks.
+The `category`property can be used by the federation to group Entities to faciliate trust management (e.g. R&S websites).
 * **Federation** - Subclass of schema.org/Organization.
 The `member` and
  `federates` property links participants and entities respectively.
 The `metadata` property specifies the federation's public keys, certificates